-The Faculty of Medicine is not only the second largest medical school in Hungary, but it is also one of the largest Hungarian hospitals, consisting of 49 departments: including 18 different clinical departments with more than 1,800 beds.
-It is not only the best-equipped institution in the area, but it also represents the most important health care facility for the day-to-day medical care in its region.
+The Faculty of Medicine is not only the second largest medical school in Hungary, but it is also one of the largest Hungarian hospitals, consisting of 49 departments; including 18 different clinical departments with more than 1,800 beds.
+It is not only the best-equipped institution in the area but it also represents the most important health care facility for the day-to-day medical care in its region.

+The Kenézy Gyula University Hospital (with some 1,400 beds) is strongly affiliated with the University of Debrecen and plays an important role in teaching the practical aspects of medicine.
 There are also close contacts between the University and other health care institutions, mainly (but not exclusively) in its closer region.
 The University of Debrecen has a Teaching Hospital Network consisting of 19 hospitals in Israel, Japan and South Korea.